-This type of marketing can be more expensive, but it can also be profitable due to the increasing demand.
-For example, products made locally in North America tend to be more expensive than those made overseas using cheap labor, but they have a much smaller carbon footprint because they don’t have to fly across the globe to get here.
+While green marketing can be more expensive than traditional marketing messages and practices, but it can also be profitable due to increasing demand.
+For example, products made locally in North America tend to be more expensive than those made overseas using cheap labor, but local sourcing and supply chain means they have a much smaller carbon footprint than goods flown in from overseas.
 For some consumers and business owners, the environmental benefit outweighs the price difference.

-Consumers who prefer to purchase green products even though they might be more expensive fall into the ‘LOHAS’ category.
-LOHAS stands for Lifestyles of Health and Sustainability.
+The rise of green marketing stems from a growing market segment of consumers who prefer to purchase green products even though they might be more expensive.
+These consumers are known as the Lifestyles of Health and Sustainability (LOHAS) demographic.
 According to Wikipedia:

-These consumers are active supporters of environmental health and are the heaviest purchasers of green and socially responsible products.
+LOHAS consumers are active supporters of environmental health, and are the heaviest purchasers of eco-friendly and socially responsible products.
 They also have the power to influence other consumers.

-Beyond making an environmentally friendly product, business owners can do other things as part of their green marketing efforts.
+Beyond making an environmentally friendly product, business owners can implement other tactics to create a business strategy that capitalizes on the benefits of green marketing.
 The following can all be part of a green marketing strategy:

 - Using eco-friendly paper and inks for print marketing materials

-- Skipping the printed materials altogether and option for electronic marketing
+- Skipping printed materials altogether in favor of electronic marketing

 - Using efficient packing and shipping methods